artefactual/archivematica-docs/user-manual/access/access.rst

 To store a DIP:

-1. Ensure that at least one DIP storage location has been configured in the :ref:`Storage Service <storageservice:index>`.
+#.
+Ensure that at least one DIP storage location has been configured in the :ref:`Storage Service <storageservice:index>`.

-2. When prompted, choose Store DIP.
+#.
+At the Store DIP job at the Upload DIP microservice on the Archival Storage tab, choose Store DIP.

-3. At Store DIP location, select the DIP storage location from the configured options.
+#.
+At Store DIP location, select the DIP storage location from the configured options.

 The DIP will include the access copies made through either Archivematica's normalization rules or a manual normalization process, thumbnails, and the METS file.